Bradford Beck: Ecology and environment

 In 2009, the Environment Agency classified the beck as being of good chemical, but poor ecological quality.
 A 2012 survey of the water and its tributaries, found high levels of Phosphates, Ammonia and metals present in the water.
 Combined Sewer Overflows (CSOs) along the beck and crucially further upstream, allow runoff and pollutants to enter the watercourse particularly in times of high rainfall and flood.

 A study by the Wild Trout Trust in 2012 noted that the beck was of poor ecological quality in terms of supporting marine life.
 There are too many weirs and obstacles to prevent trout and other fish to navigate upstream of the beck in its present condition.
 A trial was held on the beck in 2015 which utilised tampons as detection points for sewage entering the beck.
 As the tampons do not have optical brighteners, several were left along the beck and then checked under a UV light; those that had absorbed optical brighteners did so from household pollution, which narrowed down where water company officials needed to search for causes of pollution.

 In April 2019, the Environment Agency re-opened an investigation into a company that had allowed pollution into the beck in August 2018.
 Whilst the company had already been prosecuted and remedial action taken, The Friends of Bradford's Becks asked for another investigation to be carried out, as in their opinion, the punitive measures taken against the company did not go far enough.
 The pollution incident was alleged to have turned the water black and killed wildlife.

 Navigation

 The beck is not navigable to boats at any point, however because of its underground nature, it does attract people wishing to explore the subterranean environment beneath the city.
-It has even featured in a National Geographic article on the top 11 rivers forced underground, which includes watercourses in New York, Moscow and Vienna.
+It has even featured in a National Geographic article on 11 rivers forced underground, which includes watercourses in New York, Moscow and Vienna.

 In popular culture

+F.W.
+Moorman's nineteenth century dialect poem "A Dalesman's Litany" has the lines "I've seen snow drift down Bradford Beck/As black as ebony".

 Eddie Lawler has sung about Bradford Beck on his 2002 CD, 'Bradford Beck'.
 The Friends of Bradford's Becks held a poetry competition with the winning entry getting lines from their poem carved into 15 stone plaques that follow the route above ground in the city centre.